 The answers came in the following months.

 An underground rapper called Olamide had been silently but effectively widening margins of a cult-like support growing solely via Bluetooth shares and word of mouth.
 By the close of that year, Olamide came out of relative obscurity through an accompanying video for “Eni Duro”, a cheeky street freestyle so phenomenal, it crawled out of the underground into the ears of 9ice collaborator, ID Cabasa, who took him in.
-Interviews will later go to reveal that Olamide never actually signed a contract with Cabasa’s CodedTunes, but that didn’t stop the duo from working on his debut album, Rapsodi
+Olamide signed a contract with Cabasa’s CodedTunes, and the duo worked together on his debut album, Rapsodi.

 Baddoo’s save, however, is that he is a hustler and a dogged fighter first, then a rapper second.
 His decision to unwittingly score the most amount of single hits possible may forfeit his future relevance as an artist, but history will be kind to remember how he gave us the next generation of home brewed artists by investing smartly in Lil Kesh, Adekunle Gold, Chinko Ekun and Viktoh.
 It may be forever debatable that Olamide is the greatest Yoruba rapper to ever do it, but it will never be a question of his eye for talent, a quality many who have railed on his pop music formula often fail to mention.

 Perhaps the most disappointed people will be old hip-hop heads who still don’t know how to let go of DaGrin’s grime and sharp storytelling, but such comparisons need to be stayed.
 Olamide has established himself as his own kind of artist and this should be just as noteworthy.
 Classic album or not, if a man can single-handedly turn the industry on its head in his local dialect then revolutionise the sound of the street, we should take a cue and just leave all trash talk for LAWMA.